 We also ask patients if they could make an appointment for any tests done by the nurses (bloods, blood pressures etc) so we can manage their time and avoid delays.

-Dr Rob Hilligan and James Peckett are approved by the Maritime Seaman’s Association and available to do these every day except Wednesdays.
+Dr James Peckett and Jordan Thompson are approved by the Maritime Seaman’s Association and available to do these every day.
 These medicals include Audiogram which is done on our premises.

 Mount Medical Centre offers a wide range of minor surgery including removal of simple lesions, skin cancer removal using advanced surgical closure (flaps, skin grafts if required), Nail Wedge Resections, Vasectomy, Punch Biopsy, Full Skin checks